 The Relational Technology approach can help you.

 Free and open source software is meant to empower people.
 But we focus too much on code and licenses.
-Pressed for time and resources, we don't prioritize building strong, resilient, accountable, meaningful relationships.
+Pressed for time and resources, we don't prioritize building strong, accountable, meaningful relationships.

 That needs to change.
 Because good technology is built by people with good relationships.